Theories of love: Marriage customs

-Marriage is a legal binding, or union of two individuals who have commit to each other as partners in a personal relationship.
+Marriage is a legally binding union of two individuals who have commit to each other as partners in a personal relationship.
 However, the definition of marriage varies widely by culture, region, and jurisdiction.
 In the 19th century, many marriages were enforced by the parents of the individuals to satisfy political or economic factors in families.
 In India, arranged marriages and dowries remain a current practice.
 Elopement, also known as love marriage, has increased substantially in some parts of India.
 Marriage in Japan is more liberal in relation to arranged marriage, initially beginning with courtship that would allow love to develop, then eventually lead to marriage.
 In the United States, marriage customs vary, dependent on the desires of the individuals family, the individuals cultural background, and societal pressures.

 Societal factors

-Factors such as gender, race, economic status, age, religion, education, and ethnicity can influence an individuals views on both marriage and love.
+Factors such as gender, race, economic status, age, religion, education, and ethnicity can influence an individual's views on both marriage and love.
 Shared expectations of age-appropriate behavior can pressure an individual into marriage.
 Depictions of love in social media and film also influence and pressure individuals in relation to love, and can potentially impact the expectations what marriage and should look like.
 Young adults are predominantly influenced by unrealistic depictions of love, witnessed in film and social media.
-For example, The Notebook depicts love as a force that can conquer all, the idealization of one's partner, and the idea of soulmates.
+For example, The Notebook depicts love as a force that can conquer all, the idealisation of one's partner, and the idea of soulmates.